CS-DS-125/125book/py4e_rst/07-files.rst

    \end{trinketfiles}

 The output of the program is the same.
-In English, the uninteresting lines are those which do not start with “From:”, which we skip using ``continue``.
-For the “interesting” lines (i.e., those that start with “From:”) we perform the processing on those lines.
+In English, the uninteresting lines are those which do not start with "From:", which we skip using ``continue``.
+For the "interesting" lines (i.e., those that start with "From:") we perform the processing on those lines.

 We can use the ``find`` string method to simulate a text editor search that finds lines where the search string is anywhere in the line.
-Since ``find`` looks for an occurrence of a string within another string and either returns the position of the string or -1 if the string was not found, we can write the following loop to show lines which contain the string “@uct.ac.za” (i.e., they come from the University of Cape Town in South Africa):
+Since ``find`` looks for an occurrence of a string within another string and either returns the position of the string or -1 if the string was not found, we can write the following loop to show lines which contain the string "@uct.ac.za" (i.e., they come from the University of Cape Town in South Africa):

 .. code:: python